hyperledger/toc/governing-documents/security.md

 the members of the security response team.
-If there is an issue about embargo list membership where an entity feels like they are being dealt with unfairly by the security response team, then they are encouraged to bring up the issue in front of the Hyperledger TOC, who can act as moderators.
+If there is an issue about embargo list membership where an entity feels like they are being dealt with unfairly by the security response team, then they are encouraged to bring up the issue in front of the LF Decentralized Trust TAC, who can act as moderators.

 Hyperledger projects maintain private embargo lists.
 If you wish to be added to the embargo list for a project, please email the [Hyperledger Foundation